zurawiki/gptcommit/README.md

 Configs are applied in the following order:

 - User settings as read from `$HOME/.config/gptcommit/config.toml`.
+- The settings as read from the repo clone at `$GIT_ROOT/.git/gptcommit.toml`.
 - Environment variables starting with `GPTCOMMIT__*`.

 ### Set your OpenAI API key